Business Line of Credit Vs. Loan: What's the Difference? | National Advisor

 You’ll only have to pay interest on the amount of money you use.

-A small business line can be secured, or backed up by collateral.
-It’s also possible to obtain an unsecured line of credit
+A small business line of credit can be secured or, in other words, backed up by collateral.
+It’s also possible to obtain an unsecured line of credit.

 You can use your small business line to cover ongoing expenses like payroll, seasonal disruptions, unanticipated charges, and even finance new opportunities.
 Many small business owners will also keep a line of credit as an emergency fund or safety net.

-Breaking Down the Differences Between a Business Line of Credit Vs. Loan
+Key Differences Between a Business Line of Credit Vs. Business Loan

 There are several major differences between a business line of credit vs. loan.
 Understanding these factors will help you decide which financing solution is best for your business.